 Looking for a speaker for your conference, lacking women? well here are lots!
-Send me a mail if you’d like an introduction, Alison Cressey, CEO.
+Send me a mail if you’d like an introduction, Jenny Richards, CEO.

 Allison Archer, studio manager of beJig a social gambling games developer who release their first product Avatingo in July 2011.
 Previously Allison was the producer of BAFTA awarded Championship Manager mobile 2007 having worked on games spanning multiple platforms such as, PlayStation, Xbox, PC, Mobile, Smartphones and tablet.
 She has managing multiple external developments including Eidos’ biggest brands on mobile and iOS, Tomb Raider and Championship Manager.
 Whilst at EA she directed and guided development for mobile content partners such as Namco to bring many titles including Final Fantasy, Pac Man Kart, Ridge Racer, Tekken and classic coin-op R-Type to mobile/smartphone from existing platforms.
 She is experience at producing licensed titles with Paramount, Discovery, Sony and Monty Python as well as managing multiple internal development teams at Mindshapes creating multiple iOS educational and interactive story applications.